KeyboardKit/website/_includes/kankoda/licenses/terms.md

 The SDK depends on hardware- and operating system capabilities that are provided by Apple and that can be changed or removed at any time, at Apple’s discretion, in ways that may affect the SDK.

 Features that stop working due to, but not limited to, such changes, may be removed at any time, without replacement or compensation, since the required capabilities may no longer be available.

+## Right to market

+Standard Licenses allow KeyboardKit to use your app's icon and name for marketing purposes.
+[Reach out]({{ custom-email }}) if you need a custom license to opt-out of KeyboardKit's right to market.

 ## Closed Source License Agreement